| An Essay on

 existence and how they are constructed.
 The formal response answers only part of

+the question we are asking: what is a classification?
 We can answer part of the question by looking at how the

 classifications are put together.
 We might think of constructing a